BostonGlobe/swatch-libraries/README.md

 ## Markdown (.md)
 Markdown breakdowns of the colors have also been provided, for easy reference and copy/paste efforts for design and development.
-HEX, RGBa, and HSLa values are included.
+Variable names, HEX, RGBa, and HSLa values are included.

 ## Installation